Protect your eBook

 In general, we usually suggest using the Watermark (soft DRM) over the Adobe DRM (strong DRM), in order to make it easy for the end customers to archive, manage and enjoy the digital content they purchased.

-- As for Kobo, the file that you download once you buy the ebook on that store is a .kepub (a file that is protected by Kobo's own protection), which can be read directly on the Kobo ereader and apps.
-Kobo gives the possibility to download the file also in .acsm format, that is as a file with Adobe DRM protection.
+Kobo.
+The file downloaded after purchasing an ebook from this store is a .kepub file (i.e., a file protected by Kobo’s proprietary DRM), which can be read directly on Kobo eReaders and Kobo apps.
+Kobo also allows users to download the file in .acsm format, that is, a file protected by Adobe DRM.